-Anycubic's Photon is a massively popular resin 3D printer, which uses its own proprietary slicer.
+Anycubic's Photon uses its own proprietary slicer.
 Dig into this Anycubic Photon slicer guide.
 We show you all you need to know to get started!

 The success of your 3D printed object depends on how you get your design to your printer.
 To do that, you need a good slicer program.